o3de/o3de.org/content/docs/userguide/waf/files.md

 ---
-description: ' Learn more about the Waf file system that &ALY; uses, including Waf module files, Waf file lists, and project and compilation files. '
+description: ' Learn more about the Waf file system that Lumberyard uses, including Waf module files, Waf file lists, and project and compilation files. '
 title: Waf File System
 ---